Suryabala/Calculator/README.md

 orangeCost("5");
 ```
 * In line 1, we define a function orangeCost( ).
-* In line 2, the function takes a parameter that the cost is multiplied by 5 (cost * 5).
+* In line 2, the function takes a parameter named "cost," which is then multiplied by 5 (cost * 5).
 * In line 4, we call the function where the cost of each orange is 5.

 Thus, by changing the input (i.e., organgeCost("8")) and parameter (i.e., cost + 5), the function returns different outputs.